metabench/jsgui3-gfx/roadmap.md

     /module_ver/node_ver/datetime_test_run/test_name

   Saving test / example results for comparison / regression testing will be a great help.

+  Benchmark:
+    iteration with local JS number variables vs using values in a typed array. similar with length property... quicker not to have to look it up with a (numeric) index?

 0.0.26 ???
   1bipp convolutions / image processing